kykitus/vocational-training-projectmodule-Quapper/README.md

 # Quapper
- An application, that serves Bluetooth service manager for Quack application
+ An application, that serves as Bluetooth service manager for Quack application.